vrk-kpa/X-Road/doc/Manuals/LoadBalancing/ig-lb_loadbalancing-draft.md

 | ------------------------------- | -------------------- | -------------------------------------------------- |
 | keyconf and the software token  | **replicated**       |  `rsync+ssh`  (scheduled)                          |

-Previously, any external modification to `/etc/xroad/signer/keyconf.xml` is overwritten by the X-Road signer process if it was running.
+Previously, any external modification to `/etc/xroad/signer/keyconf.xml` was overwritten by the X-Road signer process if it was running.
 Therefore, replicating the signer configuration without service disruptions would have required taking the cluster members offline one-by-one.
 The load balancing support adds the possibility for external modifications to the keyconf.xml to be applied on slave nodes without service disruptions.
 The actual state replication is done with a scheduled